ACADEMY OF INTERNATIONAL BUSINESS

 Section 6.
 Resignation

 Any Board member may resign at any time by giving written notice to the Chapter Chair.
 Such resignation shall take effect at the time specified therein or, if no time is specified, at the time of acceptance as determined by the Chapter Chair or the Executive Board.

 Section 7.
 Removal

 A two-thirds vote of the number of the Board members established by these Bylaws shall be required to remove a Board member from office prior to the expiration of the term for which that member has been elected.
-In addition, two (2) percent of the membership or 50 members, whichever is greater, may petition the Executive Board to remove any member of the Board.
+In addition, five (5) percent of the membership or 50 members, whichever is greater, may petition the Executive Board to remove any member of the Board.
 The petition shall be voted upon by the Board.